DCC-EX/mkdocs-test/docs/diy/21-mega-harder.md

 # Alternative build - Arduino Mega

 These instructions assume a slightly more competent user who has made the decision to trade simplicity for price.
-It is assumed that you are comfortable modifying devices, maybe soldering etc. and are not going to make costly mistakes such as mixing up the power supplies.
+It is assumed that you are comfortable modifying devices, maybe soldering etc. and are not going to make costly mistakes such as mixing up the power supplies or putting the processor board down on something that will short the underside of the pins.

 There are a limited number of suitable motor or WiFi shields available and each has its own quirks.